yt2985/enhancements/keps/sig-auth/2799-reduction-of-secret-based-service-account-token/README.md

 2. defaults to `since`

 If `kube-apiserver-legacy-service-account-token-tracking` is unavailable, no secret would be removed.

 Mark the secrets as invalid and recover:

+1. The secrets will be added a label with `kubernetes.io/invalid-legacy-token`: true.
+2. If the users use the invalid tokens, in the Validate() function of "kubernetes/pkg/serviceaccount/legacy.go", it will detect the usage of invalid tokens and return the error information, telling the users to re-activate the token by updating the label value or use the tokenrequest.
+At the same time, the tokens will be updated with the new `kubernetes.io/legacy-token-last-used` date.
+3. If the users don't use the invalid tokens, one year later after the tokens are marked as invalid, the tokens will be finally deleted.

+Allow the users to dry-run the cleaner to know which secrets will be deleted:

+1. Add a boolean flag `--dry-run-legacy-service-accounts-token-cleaner` to the cleaner options.
+2. The flag value is default to be false.
+3. If the users set the flag value to be true, the cleaner will just log the tokens that should be deleted, instead of really deleted them.

+Mark the secrets as invalid and recover: